-So, what is Satin?
+So, What is satin?
 It is basically the name of a weave and is not the name given to an exact raw material.
 It is created out of low twist yarn by using the procedure of twill weaving.
 The weft threads, which are 4 horizontal yarns, are covered by one length-wise yarn, primary to less interlacing, which give satin its superiority softness.
-Satin is the most luxurious fabric that can be used for many purpose like bedding, clothing etc.
+The satin is the most luxurious fabric that can be used for lot many purpose like bedding, clothing etc.

 "Satin was originally completed of silk during the mid ages in China but Now India USA, Brazil and Chine also is biggest Satin Producer in the world."
 As a result it was very expensive and only the wealthy could afford to use them or be clothed in them.
 However, as time went by, the popularity of Satin grew quite quickly.
 By the 12th century, it was the fabric of choice in Europe for royalty, the clergy, the wealthy and those who were considered fashionable.
 Variations of satin was soon produced which led to the different types of yarn being used to keep the cost down.

 Although most of these materials have a sheen or silky surface on a side, there are some which have both sides of the material having this gloss or sheen.
 Satin fabric costs more particularly if it is made from silk.
 There are also instances where satin is used as a backing or lining in clothes made with material that is a bit rough such as wool to give them a soft feeling.

 There are different kinds of satin materials and among the common are Satin Faconne, Duchess Satin, Slipper satin etc.

 These most beautiful pattern can be in any form from paisley to stripes and leaf designs.
 A less glossy and lighter variation of this material is the de-clustered satin.
 This type of material commonly has the same finish on both sides of the fabric.